victor369basu/End2EndAutomaticSpeechRecognition/README.md

 In this process Torchaudio has been used to extract the waveform and sampling rate from the audiofile.
 Then have been used <b>MFCC(Mel-frequency cepstrum coefficients)</b> for feature extraction from the waveform. <b>MelSpectogram</b>, <b>Spectogram</b> and <b>Frequency Masking</b> could also be used in this case for feature exxtraction.

 ### Acoustic Model architecture.
 The Neural Network architecture consist of <b>Residul-CNN blocks</b>, <b>BidirectionalGRU blocks</b>, and <b>fully connected Linear layers</b> for final classification.
-From the input layer, we have two Residual CNN blocks with batch normalization, followed by a fully connected layer, hence connecting it to three bi-directional GRU blocks and finally fully connected linear layers for classification.<br>
+From the input layer, we have two Residual CNN blocks(in sequential) with batch normalization, followed by a fully connected layer, hence connecting it to three bi-directional GRU blocks(in sequential) and finally fully connected linear layers for classification.<br>

 CTC(Connectionist Temporal Classification) Loss as the base loss function for our model and AdamW as the optimizer.